-An incentive stock option is an option that gives an employee the right to buy stock shares at a discounted price.
+An Incentive Stock Option gives an employee the right to buy stock shares at a discounted price.

-If you’re an employee, the most significant advantage is that they are not considered ordinary income, so you don’t pay income tax on them.
-If you do decide to sell them after two years (the minimum period before you can sell) and make a profit over the Capital Gains Tax threshold (£12,000), then you would have to pay Capital Gains Tax.
+Here’s how it works: you decide to sell them after two years (the minimum period before you can sell).
+Then you make a profit over the Capital Gains Tax threshold (£6,000 in the 2023/24 tax year).
+At this point, you would have to pay Capital Gains Tax.

 If you decide to set up an investment portfolio, you can end up paying the following taxes:

 Buying shares through an Incentive Stock Option is a much better deal compared to regular shares or share options.
 This is because you’ll only be subject to CGT when you decide to sell your shares for a profit.